Victoria University

 Accommodation

 Our student accommodation Unilodge Victoria University is located opposite the Footscray Park Campus.
 With easy access to the city, the 12-storey student apartment complex offers luxury studio, 2 and 6 bedroom share apartments.
-Independent accommodation such as share housing and properties to rent in the community can be found on VU's Student Housing Database.
+Information about other housing options can be found at VU's Housing and Accommodation page.

 Careers